SAMGREENHEAD/Dududula-sentiment-analysis/README.md

 # Dududula-sentiment-analysis
-analysis of twitter sentiments on the operation dudula
+Analysis of twitter sentiments on the operation dudula in South Africa